Alevat3/boiii-client-private/README.md

 # boiii-client-private
-This is the private version of the client for supporters.
-(It's about time someone had the balls to leak this)

 Boiii.exe is the client, just copy the exe to the root folder of the game and play.

 t7_dlc.torrent is the dlc. you will need this if you don't have it.